 - 1. Always dress appropriately. - 2.
 Do not use profanity, regardless of what others are doing. - 3.
 Always be on time and do not leave early. - 4.
 Do NOT allow yourself to be put into dangerous situations. - 5.
 Do not become involved in gossip. - 6.
 Ask questions and show enthusiasm. - 7.
 Do not discuss sensitive information with non-agency people. - 8.
 Do not become argumentative or disrespectful. - 9.
 Be honest and forthright about any unusual situations. - 10.
-NEVER, EVER, AT ANY TIME CARRY A PERSONAL FIREARM TO YOUR INTERNSHIP SITE. - 11.
-Never engage in client-facing activities without being accompanied by an agency employee and/or supervisor.
+NEVER, EVER, AT ANY TIME CARRY A PERSONAL FIREARM ON YOUR INTERNSHIP SITE.